 The Design Flexibility of Insulating Concrete Forms Are Vast and ICFs Are Adaptable to Any Design.

-The roof size will be slightly larger to suppot the larger dimensions and while the geometry of the roof will stay the same, ridge heights will increase slightl.
+The roof size will be slightly larger to support the larger dimensions and while the geometry of the roof will stay the same, ridge heights will increase slightly.
 The foundation of the home may change some as well.
-The ICF design creates a strong, study structure that will be standing for generations to come.
+The ICF design creates a strong, sturdy structure that will be standing for generations to come.

 BuildBlock has a dedicated technical staff to answer any questions as well as connect you with our network of designers, architects, and distributors across the country and around the world to ensure your ICF project goes smoothly.

 Proper planning and design mitigate most of the cost difference in choosing to build with ICFs.
 Currently in the ICFs cost 3-5% more to build a comparable size home, depending on the manufacturer and other factors impacting local building costs.
 Most Importantly, the increased construction costs are being offset by significantly lower utility bills.